dest-hq/GlazeUI/README.md

 <img width="500" height="500" alt="Counter" src="https://github.com/user-attachments/assets/4e9ba8b7-bb97-44a1-99f8-7b264e645a44" />

 ## License
-This library is dual licensed with both the MIT license ([LICENSE-MIT](LICENSE-MIT)) and the Apache-2.0 license ([LICENSE-APACHE](LICENSE-APACHE)) meaning that you can use either the MIT license or the Apache-2.0 license, depending on your needs
+This library is dual licensed with both the MIT license ([LICENSE-MIT](LICENSE-MIT)) and the Apache-2.0 license ([LICENSE-APACHE](LICENSE-APACHE)), meaning that you can use either the MIT license or the Apache-2.0 license, depending on your needs